 Things to know about your move to New Jersey

 Although cost is certainly important, there are other factors that you should consider about your move.

 - State Licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.

-- Mover's Insurance: Released Value Protection is the most economical option because it doesn’t cost anything.
-It is offered by movers at no additional charge, but the protection is minimal.
-Under this option, the mover is responsible for no more than 60 cents per pound per article.
-For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+- Mover's Insurance: Released Value Protection is the most economical option as it incurs no cost.
+It is provided by movers at no additional charge, but the coverage is minimal.
+Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
+For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
+If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.